egorxe/ophelia_fpga_openmpw/README.md

 ## General description

 Ophelia is a test project implementing open-source Uranus eFPGA fabric for OpenMPW-GF0 using open source GF180 PDK and OpenLane flow.
 FPGA contains 112 4-input LUTs and uses Wishbone bus from Caravel test harness for bitstream loading.
-Project also contains eFuse array for nonvolatile FPGA config storage.
+Project also contains eFuse array for nonvolatile FPGA config storage compiled with [this compiler](https://github.com/egorxe/gf180_efuse_compiler).

 ## Project implementation